Khaoz-Topsy/Moustache-Blog/content/posts/solving-fun-problems/content.md

 <br />

-Setting up a new project is a great way to to learn what is possible with your chosen tech stack.
+Setting up a new project is a great way to learn what is possible with your chosen tech stack.
 It is also a great way to figure out what does not work for you.
 For example, setting up a comprehensive git commit linting process can be really great for keeping git commits consistent, but it can also be a pain to add support for different operating systems.
 You can bring these learnings into your client's project and all future projects!

 ### Less F.O.M.O (fear of missing out)